-Our body is believed to be in more of a fat-burning state in the morning so skip breakfast and then eat a mix of high-fat, low-moderate protein, and zero carbohydrate meals over the rest of the day.
+Our body is believed to be in more of a fat-burning state in the morning, so skip breakfast.
+Instead, eat a mix of high-fat, low-moderate protein, and zero carbohydrate meals over the rest of the day.

 A popular way to combine IF with the keto diet is to use IF as a ketogenic boost.

 This requires a three-day fast where you eat a keto dinner on the first night, fast for the next two days, except for several intakes of MCT Oil each day, and then eat a ketogenic meal on the final night.
 It’s not for the faint-hearted, but it is an excellent way of quickly and efficiently achieving a state of ketosis.

 When combining two new ways of eating, you must listen to your body to achieve your goals.